A personalized book about screen dependency, written for your child

 - You and your partner fight about screen time more than anything else.
 One of you gives in during the hard moments, the other resents it.
 The rules change depending on who’s more exhausted, and your child has figured that out.

-Let boredom do its job.
-The flat, whiny stretch after screens go off is withdrawal from easy rewards — and it’s also the doorway to actual play.
-Most kids cross it in fifteen minutes if no one rescues them with another screen.
+The whiny, aimless window after screen time is withdrawal from easy rewards, and it’s also the doorway into actual play.
+Most kids cross it in ten to fifteen minutes, if nobody rescues them with another screen.

 How an Ownway story helps